MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 ## Enabling WSS on PIC32MZ-W1 / WFI32E01
 #### Device Attestation and Authorization

-1. In order to enable FFS, the product (PIC32MZ-W1 / WFI32E01 development board in our demo) should be registered at [FFS product registration](https://developer.amazon.com/frustration-free-setup/console/v2/onboard/request-device-registration)
+1. In order to enable FFS, the product (PIC32MZ-W1 / WFI32E01 development board) should be registered at [FFS product registration](https://developer.amazon.com/frustration-free-setup/console/v2/onboard/request-device-registration)
 2. The successful registration would provide a unique Product Type ID, Product ID and a DSS public key.
 Save the DSS public key in a file *device_type_pubkey.pem*
 <p align="center"><img width="480" src="Docs/ffs-dev-registration-dss-pubKey.png">
 </p>